edwinbosire/citizenship_test_flutter/README.md

 ![ios app banner](https://github.com/edwinbosire/citizenship_test_flutter/blob/main/github_resources/ios_app_anner.png?raw=true)

-I've done this before, I've written this app before in React-Native [read about it here](https://medium.com/@edwinbosire/an-app-in-24-hours-my-react-native-experience-dda6cbc5da7).
-I've also written it in Objective-c and Swift, but here we are again
+I've been here before, I once wrote this app in a weekend using React-Native [read about it here](https://medium.com/@edwinbosire/an-app-in-24-hours-my-react-native-experience-dda6cbc5da7).
+I've also written it in Objective-c and Swift, but here we are again, maybe this time i will actually finish it.

 ### Attack plan
 1. Start a quiz and complete and attempt all questions
 - [x] scroll back to answered questions and not go forward
 - [x] scroll to the next question automatically when the current one is answered correctly
 - [x] show hint for a questions once you've answered it incorrectly
-- [ ] if a user requests for the hint and no answeres selected, mark the question as wrong, then display the hint
+- [ ] ~if a user requests for the hint and no answeres selected, mark the question as wrong, then display the hint~
 - [ ] allow the user to save a question in favourites
 - [x] stop users from amending previous questions